-Several studies in zebrafish and fathead minnow showed that a smaller AC was associated with a larger posterior chamber (Nelson et al., 2016; Stinckens et al., 2016; Cavallin et al., 2017, Stinckens et al., submitted) suggesting a possible compensatory mechanism.
+Several studies in zebrafish and fathead minnow showed that a smaller AC was associated with a larger posterior chamber (Nelson et al., 2016; Stinckens et al., 2016; Cavallin et al., 2017, Stinckens et al., 2020) suggesting a possible compensatory mechanism.
 As shown by Stoyek et al. (2011) however, the AC volume is highly dynamic under normal conditions due to a series of regular corrugations running along the chamber wall, and is in fact the main driver for adjusting buoyancy while the basic PC volume remains largely invariable.
 Therefore, it is plausible to assume that functionality of the swim bladder is affected when AC inflation is incomplete, even when the PC appears to fully compensate the gas volume of the swim bladder.

 - Lindsey et al. (2010) showed that zebrafish started swimming deeper down in the water column upon inflation of the anterior chamber, confirming a role of the anterior chamber in supporting swimming performance. - After exposure to 2-mercaptopbenzothiazole, a TPO inhibitor, from 0 to 32 days post fertilization (dpf) in zebrafish, the swimming activity of fish was impacted starting at 26 dpf if the inflation of the anterior chamber of the swim bladder was impaired or had no normal structure/size (Stinckens et al., 2016). - Methimazole (MMI) and propylthiouracil (PTU), two thyroperoxidase inhibitors, and iopanoic acid (IOP), a deiodinase inhibitor, each reduced both anterior chamber inflation and swimming distance in zebrafish exposed from fertilization until the age of 32 days (Stinckens et al., 2020).
-Stinckens et al. (2020) showed a specific, direct link between reduced anterior chamber inflation and reduced swimming performance.
-First, after 21 d of exposure to 111 mg/L propylthiouracil around 30% of anterior chambers were not inflated and swimming distance was reduced, while by 32 days post fertilization all larvae had inflated their anterior chamber (although chamber surface was still smaller) and the effect on swimming distance had disappeared.
-The most direct way to assess the role of anterior chamber inflation in swimming performance, however, is to compare larvae with and without inflated anterior chamber at the same time point and within the same experimental treatment.
-Both in the propylthiouracil exposure at 21 days post fertilization and in the iopanoic acid exposure at 21 and 32 days post fertilization, swimming distance was clearly reduced in larvae lacking an inflated anterior chamber, while the swimming distance of larvae with inflated anterior chamber was equal to that of controls. - It has also been reported that larvae that fail to inflate their swim bladder use additional energy to maintain buoyancy (Lindsey et al., 2010, Goodsell et al. 1996), possibly contributing to reduced swimming activity.
-Furthermore, Chatain (1994) associated larvae with non-inflated swim bladders with numerous complications, such as spinal deformities and lordosis and reduced growth rates, adding to the impact on swimming behaviour. - An increasing incidence of swim bladder non-inflation has also been reported in Atlantic salmon (Poppe et al. 1997).
-Affected fish had severely altered balance and buoyancy, observed through a specific swimming behaviour, as the affected fish were swimming upside down in an almost vertical position (Poppe et al. 1997).
+Stinckens et al. (2020) showed a specific, direct link between reduced anterior chamber inflation and reduced swimming performance. - First, after 21 d of exposure to 111 mg/L propylthiouracil around 30% of anterior chambers were not inflated and swimming distance was reduced, while by 32 days post fertilization all larvae had inflated their anterior chamber (although chamber surface was still smaller) and the effect on swimming distance had disappeared. - The most direct way to assess the role of anterior chamber inflation in swimming performance, however, is to compare larvae with and without inflated anterior chamber at the same time point and within the same experimental treatment.
+Both in the propylthiouracil exposure at 21 days post fertilization and in the iopanoic acid exposure at 21 and 32 days post fertilization, swimming distance was clearly reduced in larvae lacking an inflated anterior chamber, while the swimming distance of larvae with inflated anterior chamber was equal to that of controls. - Exposure concentrations were selected where the posterior chamber inflates.
+Even though the posterior chamber was generally larger when anterior chamber inflation was reduced, this did not remove the effect on swimming performance, confirming a direct link between proper anterior chamber inflation and swimming performance.